llzero04/Unity/Pong/README.md

 W or S => To move red bar<br/>
 Up Arrow or Down Arrow => To move blue bar<br/>

-# Known Issues:

-Currently there is only the two player mode working.
-Will add single player mode which will be a rally mode.
+In single player mode, only the red bar can be moved and is a rally mode.